gojiplus/generator/README.md

 ### RepoSum: AutoCreate and Update GitHub Website With Summary of All the Public Repositories

 Keeping your GitHub website updated can be a pain.
-The [./gen_repo_summaries.py](script) iterates over all the repositories in the 'organization' to get the URL and metadata, uses OpenAI to come up with a whippy 2 sentence summary based on the readme of the repository, and generates a CSV.
+The [script](./gen_repo_summaries.py) iterates over all the repositories in the 'organization' to get the URL and metadata, uses OpenAI to come up with a whippy 2 sentence summary based on the readme of the repository, and generates a CSV.
 This CSV can be used to power the website.

 The script can be configured to be run using GitHub Actions.
-The repository shows how under [.github/workflows](.github/workflows).
-You will have to set your Github and OpenAI tokens.
+See [Github Workflows](.github/workflows).
+You will need to set your Github and OpenAI tokens.

 #### Future